-One of the major skills that sets/sustains most successful business people on their various journeys is their ability to write in a clear and concise manner.
-It’s also worthy to note that a good number of writing principles have been around over time; this article hopes to further sharpen earlier perspectives and improve your current writing.
+A good number of writing principles have been around over time, and this insight hopes to further sharpen earlier perspectives and improve your current writing.

 1. Achieve Focus

 First off, you need to adjust the scope and scale of your writing to influence the attitude and behaviour of your readers.
 This is the first step towards sharpening the focus of your writing.

 - Scope refers to the breadth (restrict yourself to the subject matter) and depth (level of detail included) of your material.

 - Scale simply means the length of your writing.
 The larger your scale, the higher the need to plan your writing.

 - Attitude refers to your readers’ emotional state and intellectual position.

 - Behaviour relates to the action or inaction of your reader after reading your material.

 2. Identify your Purpose

 Next is to identify the purpose of your writing and connect it to your readers’ expectations.
 Avoid buzzwords and simply use a ‘purpose analysis model’ (usually sieved from questions asked when taking your business brief) to gather your thoughts in three (3) simple ways: